kubernetes/enhancements/keps/sig-storage/3333-reconcile-default-storage-class/README.md

 is created.
 When a default SC is created, the PVC `pvc.spec.storageClassName` will be updated with the new default SC name in the PV controller.

+Any PVs with `pv.spec.storageClassName=""` will be able to bind only to a PVC with `pvc.spec.storageClassName=""`.

 This behavior should be simpler from the user perspective.

 We plan to re-use the existing `storageclass.kubernetes.io/is-default-class` SC annotation.

 ### User Stories (Optional)

 #### Story 1